BroadbandForum/data-model-template/specification/index.md

 A facet specifies some aspect of a data type, e.g. its size, range or units.

-Note that XML Schema [@XML-Schema-Primer] also associates facets with data types.
+Note that XML Schema [@REC-xmlschema-0] also associates facets with data types.
 The XML Schema and DM Schema concepts are the same, but the set of facets is not identical.